 Diarrhea is common in newborn calves, lambs, and kids.
-The acute disease is characterized by progressive dehydration and death, sometimes in as few as 12 hr.
-In the subacute form, diarrhea may persist for several days and result in malnutrition and emaciation.
+The clinical presentation can range from mild diarrhea without systemic disease to profuse, acute diarrhea associated with rapid dehydration, severe disturbance of acid-base and electrolyte balance, and death, sometimes in as few as 12 hr.
 This discussion emphasizes the disease in calves, but the principles of pathophysiology and treatment apply to lambs and kids as well.

-Several enteropathogens are associated with neonatal diarrhea.
+Several enteropathogens are associated with diarrhea in neonates.
 Their relative prevalence varies geographically, but the most prevalent infections in most areas are Escherichia coli, rotavirus, coronavirus, and Cryptosporidium parvum.
 Cases of neonatal diarrhea are commonly associated with more than one of these agents, and the cause of most outbreaks is multifactorial.
-Determining the particular agents associated with an outbreak of diarrhea can be important because specific therapy is available for some.
+Determining the particular agents associated with an outbreak of diarrhea can be important, because specific therapy and prophylaxis are available for some.
 Also, some agents have zoonotic risk.
 Diarrhea is also present in septicemic colibacillosis.

-E coli is the most important bacterial cause of diarrhea in calves; at least 2 distinct types of diarrheal disease are produced by different strains of this organism.
-One type is associated with enterotoxigenic E coli, which has 2 virulence factors associated with the production of diarrhea.
-Fimbrial antigens enable them to attach to and colonize the villi of the small intestine.
+E coli is the most important bacterial cause of diarrhea in calves during the first week of life; at least two distinct types of diarrheal disease are produced by different strains of this organism.
+One type is associated with enterotoxigenic E coli, which has two virulence factors associated with production of diarrhea.
+Fimbrial antigens enable them to attach to and colonize the villi of the small intestine of neonatal calves in the first days of life.
 Strains in calves most commonly possess K99 (F5) or F41 fimbrial antigens, or both.
 These antigens are the focus of immunologic protection.
 Enterotoxigenic E coli also elaborate a thermostable, nonantigenic enterotoxin (Sta) that influences intestinal ion and fluid secretion to produce a noninflammatory secretory diarrhea.
-Diarrhea in calves and lambs also has been associated with enteropathogenic E coli that adhere to the intestine to produce an attaching and effacing lesion, with dissolution of the brush border and loss of microvillous structure at the site of attachment, a decrease in enzyme activity, and changes in ion transport in the intestine.
+Diarrhea in calves and lambs also has been associated with enteropathogenic E coli that adhere to the intestine to produce so-called attaching and effacing lesions, with dissolution of the brush border and loss of microvillous structure at the site of attachment, a decrease in enzyme activity, and changes in ion transport in the intestine.
 These enteropathogens are also called “attaching and effacing E coli.”
 Some produce verotoxin, which may be associated with a more severe hemorrhagic diarrhea.
 The infection most frequently is in the cecum and colon, but the distal small intestine can also be affected.
 The damage in severe infections can result in edema and mucosal erosions and ulceration, leading to hemorrhage into the intestinal lumen.

 Salmonella spp, especially S typhimurium and S dublin, but occasionally other serovars, cause diarrhea in calves 2–12 wk old.
 Salmonellae produce enterotoxins but are also invasive and produce inflammatory change within the intestine.
 In calves, infection commonly progresses to a bacteremia.
 (Also see Salmonellosis.)